 Recipe Notes and Substitutions

-- Xylitol: Any healthy sweetener can be substituted for the xylitol.
+- Sweetener: Any healthy sweetener can be used.
 If using stevia, use 4 scoops for the mint layer and 2 scoops for the chocolate layer.
 It is better to not use stevia in the mint layer if possible, though, since the bars will taste better if you use another sweetener because there is already stevia in the mint layer.
-For AIP, use coconut sugar.
+For AIP, use organic coconut sugar.

 - Peppermint: You can substitute 9 drops peppermint essential oil for the peppermint extract.
 (I recommend Rocky Mountain Oils.
 You can ready why here)